 #3 - Why do Autoimmune Diseases Happen?

-The medical community is still having difficulty pinpointing exactly why the body turns on itself and causes autoimmune diseases.
-What they have discovered over the years are some major risk factors mentioned above (gender, genetics, environmental factors), which can help us understand why autoimmune diseases happen.
+The medical community still has difficulty pinpointing exactly why the body turns on itself and causes autoimmune diseases.
+What they have discovered over the years are some significant risk factors mentioned above (gender, genetics, environmental factors), which can help us understand why autoimmune diseases happen.

 #4 - What to Do

 Whenever you have a flare (that is, the sudden and sometimes severe appearance of your symptoms), you should consult with your physician to get the medicine and treatment you need.
-But there are also some measures you can take before and after your flares to prevent them from happening.
+But you can also take some measures before and after your flares to prevent them from happening.
 Here are some things you can do if you have an autoimmune disease and want to feel better each day.

 Having a Healthy Diet

 A very long time ago, Hippocrates claimed that all disease begins in the gut.
 And he was not wrong!
-Having a healthy diet is the first step to having a healthy gut and preventing diseases, even autoimmune ones.
-But what type of diet should you have if you suffer from inflammatory bowel disease or leaky gut, for example?
+A healthy diet is the first step to having a healthy gut and preventing diseases, even autoimmune ones.
+But what type of diet should you have if you suffer from autoimmune conditions?

 Well, specialists have discovered that the Autoimmune Protocol (AIP) is helpful when reducing inflammation and pain caused by your disease (5).
-The AIP is a type of autoimmune diet that consists of two phases: elimination of potentially harmful foods and slow reintroduction of items to identify the ones that can trigger a flare.
+The AIP is an autoimmune diet that consists of two phases: elimination of potentially harmful foods and slow reintroduction of items to identify the ones that can trigger a flare.

-There are certain foods that are said to cause gut inflammation and may trigger an autoimmune response, such as eggs, dairy, nightshade vegetables, or nuts.
-During the elimination phase of the AIP, you should completely avoid these items (together with alcohol, coffee, and refined sugars).
-After a certain period of time, you reintroduce these foods very gradually to try and identify which ones affect your health and which ones do not.
+Certain foods are said to cause gut inflammation and may trigger an autoimmune response, such as eggs, dairy, nightshade vegetables, or nuts.
+During the elimination phase of the AIP, you should avoid these items (together with alcohol, coffee, and refined sugars).
+After a certain period, you reintroduce these foods very gradually to try and identify which ones affect your health and which ones do not.

-Also, certain foods will help you feel better and be healthier, such as:
+Also, certain foods will help you feel better, such as:

-- Whole grains, like brown rice or popcorn, tend to be high in nutrients such as fiber, B vitamin, or magnesium, which are vital to having a healthy gut.
+- Whole grains, like brown rice or oats, tend to be high in fiber, B vitamins, or magnesium, which are vital to having a healthy gut.

-- Fruits and vegetables, such as broccoli sprouts are packed with vitamins, nutrients, and antioxidants that can heal your inflammation and reduce your leaky gut symptoms, as shown by research (6).
+- Fruits and vegetables, are packed with vitamins, nutrients, and antioxidants that can reduce inflammation (6).

 Listen to Your Body and Rest